-The early history of Shatsky Rise was interrupted by separate intervals of dysoxia/anoxia in the Valanginian and early Aptian that led to deposition of C{org} -rich sediments.
+The early history of Shatsky Rise was interrupted by separate intervals of dysoxia/anoxia in the Valangianian and early Aptian that led to deposition of C{org} -rich sedimentary rocks.
 Evidence for the Valanginian event is found in southern Europe (Lini et al., 1992).
 To our knowledge, however, this is the first record of this event in the Pacific Ocean as well as in the pelagic realm.
-C{org} -rich sediments deposited during the well-known OAE1a were also found at Site 1207 on the Northern High.
+C{org} -rich rocks deposited during the well-known OAE1a were also found at Site 1207 on the Northern High.
+These unusual deposits with organic carbon contents from 2.9 to 25.2 wt% at Site 1213 (up to 34.6 wt% at Site 1207) show up clearly on gamma ray and U logs.
+The organic matter is almost exclusively of bacterial and algal origin.

-The Barremian is only represented by one sample, at the top of Core 198-1213B-9R, and clearly most of the stage corresponds to an unconformity (between Cores 8R and 9R).
-This interval was also unconformable at Site 1214 (see "Site 1214," p.
-51).
+The Barremian is only represented by one sample, at the top of Core 198-1213B-9R, and clearly most of the stage corresponds to an unconformity (between Cores 8R and 9R) in the Site 1213 record.
+This interval was also unconformable at Site 1214 (see "Site 1214" in "Principal Results").
 The CCD in the Barremian is thought to have been relatively deep (e.g., Thierstein, 1979), certainly no shallower than the paleodepths of these sites at this time (2-2.5 km).
-Thus, the hiatus was most likely a result of a deepwater erosional event that scoured away the southern margin of Shatsky Rise.
+Thus, the hiatus was most likely a result of a deep-water erosional event that scoured away the southern margin of Shatsky Rise.

 The remainder of the mid-Cretaceous after the early Aptian was a return to better-oxygenated conditions with variation in productivity leading to deposition of radiolarian oozes (porcellanites and chert in the record) and nannofossil ooze (limestone).
-A hiatus occurred in the late Cenomanian to Santonian interval, the result of a widespread erosional episode that affected a wide area on the Southern High (Sliter, 1992) (see "Site 1212," p.
-42).
-After a short depositional episode in the Santonian, a long hiatus lasted until the late Miocene.
-This episode was likely a result of a combination of erosion of the exposed, deep flank of the Southern High and carbonate dissolution at frequent times when the CCD shoaled above the depth of the site.
+A hiatus occurred in the late Cenomanian to Santonian interval, the result of a widespread erosional episode that affected a wide area on the Southern High (Sliter, 1992) (see "Site 1212" in "Principal Results").
+After a short depositional episode in the Santonian, a long hiatus in sedimentation lasted until the late Miocene.
+This episode was likely a result of a combination of erosion of the exposed, deep flank of the Southern High and carbonate dissolution at frequent times when the CCD in the Pacific shoaled above the depth of the site.